View as Map

 Contigo Latin Kitchen

-Imagine munching on some top-notch Latin food while soaking in incredible views of majestic mountains.
-That’s Contigo for you.
-Their tacos, especially the Fish Tacos and Cochinita Pibil, are excellent — definitely one of the more elegant place to grab tacos in Tucson.
+Imagine munching on Latin food while soaking in incredible views of majestic mountains.
+That’s the experience to be had at Contigo.
+The tacos, especially the Fish Tacos and Cochinita Pibil, are excellent — definitely one of the more elegant place to enjoy tacos in Tucson.

 Chalupas at El Antojo Poblano (Photo by Jackie Tran)